Hibalabari/printf/README.md

 The argument is converted to an unsigned int value and then operated to get its binary representation (base 2).
 ## S
 The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed up to (but not including) a null byte ('\0').
 Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters).
+## r
+The argument received is expected to be a pointer type char * to an array of characters.
+Characters from this array are printed in reverse order up to (but not including) a null byte ('\0').
+## R
+The argument received is expected to be a pointer type char * to an array of characters.
+Characters from this array are encoded to ROT13 and printed in order up to (but not including a null byte ('\0').
 ## Heba && Eslam